 At Stellarvue we believe you 'get what you pay for,' and cater to those who are looking for a high-quality product with reliable optics.
 While making commercial grade mass-produced optics is relatively easy and fast, it results in unreliable products.
 That's why we take the time to make each apo-triplet lens as close to perfect as possible.
+To demonstrate our commitment to excellence, we provide our customers with their lens' individual report card in the form of an interferometric test report.

-Alex our Production Manager using Stellarvue's Zygo Phase Shifting Laser Interferometer to test and adjust a Stellarvue Objective lens.
+Alex our Production Manager using Stellarvue's Zygo Phase Shifting Laser Interferometer to test and adjust Stellarvue objectives.

 People often ask us what type of glass we use, which is the wrong question.
-While we use the best, lowest-dispersion glass made, glass type says nothing of its consistency or homogeneity.
+While we use the best, lowest-dispesion glass made, glass type says nothing of its consistency or homogeneity.
 Bad glass makes bad optics, which is why it is important to test each optic individually.